vechain/buy-me-coffee-example/README.md

 2. buyCoffee(string memory _name, string memory _message) <br/>
 **Description**: Allows a user to buy coffee for the contract owner.

-**Parameters**:
-_name: Name of the coffee purchaser.
-_message: A message from the purchaser.
-Events: Emits CoffeeSold event upon successful purchase.
-   - **Purpose**: Allows a user to buy coffee for the contract owner.
    - **Parameters**:
      - `_name`: The name of the coffee purchaser.
      - `_message`: A personalized message from the purchaser.